dexterb747/udacity-write-a-data-science-blog/README.md

 Acknowledgment:

-I would like to thank the person in Udacity for helping resolve the missing data files for this project.
-Also, I would like to thank the persons from the relevant websites below for their content in these webpages.
+I would like to thank the persons from the relevant websites below for their content in these webpages.

 https://stackoverflow.com/questions/66657047/showing-all-rows-and-columns-of-pandas-dataframe